November 24, 2020

 Steve Stanton, Founder of Original Paperbacks

 Tell us about your brand’s origin story.
-How did you decide it was time to launch your own brand?

 Original Paperbacks was started 10 years ago by my father, Steve Stanton.
 The concept came to my father as he was reminiscing about his days growing up in Monterey Park, CA. He wanted to start a brand that embodied the simpler days of his childhood, where he used to carry his paperback books in the pocket of his cargo short on his way to read at the park.
 He launched the brand with just one cargo short offered in 50 different colors.
 The success of that first short enabled him to expand into a full collection.
 With the pillars of our brand being vintage feel, artisanal quality, comfort, and color, we have established a loyal and almost cult-like following.
 Now that my dad has taken on more of an advisory role, he guides me as I morph the brand into what I believe inspires people to be original.
 Since no two tie dye garments are the same, the mere act of wearing tie dye gives you instant identity.
 Every piece you wear is a true original, as each piece is hand dyed at our family owned dye house in Los Angeles, CA. Operating out of a dye house allows us to dye colors on a whim, which means we can react quickly to trends or sample up new tie dyes with a quick turnaround.
 We aren’t limited by our capabilities, but only by what we can dream up of doing.
 That’s what makes us original.